chrfrantz/IG-Parser/README.md

 #### Nested Statement Combinations

 Nested statements can, analogous to components, be combined to an arbitrary depth and using the same logical operators as for component combinations.
 Two constraints are to be considered:

 * Combinations of statements need to be surrounded by braces (i.e., `{` and `}`).
-* Only components of the same kind can be combined.
+* *Only components of the same kind* can be combined, with the component being indicated left to the surrounding braces (e.g., `Cac{ ... }`).

 The following example correctly reflects the combination of two nested AND-combined activation conditions: